slipstream/SlipStreamDocumentation/README.md

 This repository contains the **sources** for all of the SlipStream documentation.
-If you are looking for the **documentation itself**, visit the [associated GitHub Pages site][docs] instead.
+If you are looking for the **documentation itself**, visit the [documentation website][docs] instead.

 Overview
 --------

 All of the SlipStream documentation is written in [reStructured Text][reST] and then transformed into HTML via [Sphinx][sphinx].
-The generated pages are then pushed into the `gh-pages` branch which are then served by [GitHub Pages][pages].
+The generated pages are then built on the ReadTheDocs website.

 To update or add documentation:
  - Clone this repository.
+ - Create a branch for your changes.
  - Edit or add source files in the `docs` subdirectory, organizing them hierarchically.
  - Test the changes by running Sphinx locally and viewing the result.
- - Commit the changes to the repository.
+ - Commit the changes to the repository and create pull request.
- - Publish the updated pages.
+ - When the pull request is merged, a webhook will trigger an update on the ReadTheDocs site.

 The following sections describe each of these steps in more detail.